Whether an EU student can get student finance depends on their:

 PO Box 89

-The application forms will be available to download at www.studentfinancewales.co.uk/eu from spring 2018.
+The application forms will be available to download at www.studentfinancewales.co.uk/eu when applications launch in spring.

 They should download and complete a Certifier Checklist form at www.studentfinancewales.co.uk/eu and return it to us with any certified copies they send.